nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - **Now**: Build and run configuration is declared in one place
 - `volumes:` - **Game changer!** Your local code is mounted into the container
 - `depends_on:` - Waits for database to be healthy before starting
-- `command: sleep infinity` - Keeps container alive but doesn't start Django (we'll control that for debugging)
+- `command:` - Automatically seeds the database and starts Django server

 **client service:**
 - **Previously**: You built and ran with multiple commands